Jogi04/beer_detector/README.md

 |     +--train
 |     +--val
 ```
 The final step is to actually train the model based on the cropped beer images.
 The functions can be found in train.py.
-I choose the parameters to get it running as soon as possible but I'm sure the accuracy can be improved by adjusting the parameters.
+I choose the parameters to get it running as fast as possible but I'm sure the accuracy can be improved by adjusting the parameters.

 ## Comments or tips?